mithunvoe/STM32/Basic Blinky Setup/README.md

 # Basic Blinky Setup – STM32F446RE with Rust (WITHOUT HAL)

 This project is a minimal embedded Rust setup for the STM32F446RE microcontroller.
-It blinks an LED connected to pin **PA5** using direct register access – no HAL used.
+It blinks an LED connected to pin **PA5** using direct register access – no HAL(Hardware Abstraction Layer) used.

 ---